azedin15/AZZEDINE-MAOUKOUF/README.md

 - **Testing and Validation**: Conducted accounting migration simulations and facilitated workshops to align stakeholder expectations.

-### Financial and Reporting projetcs

-- **Reporting Automation**: Implemented reporting automation at BMCI Asset Management and BMCI Bourse, combining management and accounting data for accurate financial statements.
-- **Accounting Procedures Verification and Audit**: Coordinated financial information and interfaced with auditors to ensure consistency and accuracy in reports.
-- **Budget Monitoring**: Managed budgets, analyzed variances, and monitored portfolios to inform management of trends and results.

 ### Participation in Centralization Project - BNP Paribas Group “MED”